 Few ancient peoples had writing.
 Written records, which they left on clay tablets or papyrus, on the walls of temples or on stones, vessels, coins, etc., still arouse admiration and constant interest in historians, archaeologists, linguists.
 Some of these ancient peoples such as Sumerians and Phoenicians disappeared, others survived for centuries.
 Their descendants are rightly proud of the cultural achievements of their ancestors.

-Not in any way belittling the work of the Solun brothers and their disciples we must admit that these geniuses used the millennial Bulgarian experience in this cultural field.
+Not in any way belittling the work of the Solun brothers and their disciples we must admit that these genii used the millennial Bulgarian experience in this cultural field.
 The creation of Glagolitic and Cyrillic was an important stage in the advancement of Bulgarian culture.
-Thanks to the diplomatic talents of kanas ubigi Boris, to the selfless work and courage of Cyril and Methodius and their disciples, Glagolitic was consecrated by the Pope in Rome.
-Bulgarian language was legitimated as a sacred language, together with the other three languages in which the Scriptures were to be written – Jewish, Greek and Latin.
+Glagolitic was consecrated by the Pope in Rome thanks to the diplomatic talents of kanas ubigi Boris, to the selfless work and courage of Cyril and Methodius and their disciples.
+Bulgarian language was legitimated as a sacred language, together with the other three languages – in which the Scriptures were to be written – Jewish, Greek and Latin.
 Thus, the Danubian Bulgars became the spiritual leaders of the Slavs, cultivated them and associated them to the European civilization.
 In order to complete the picture, we must go back in time.

 Glagolitic and Cyrillic alphabets

-The tables and text can be rendered using a font that contains both Glagolitic and Cyrillic letters such as Dilyana which can be downloaded from the Institute of Literature at the Bulgarian Academy of Science page.
+The tables and text can be rendered using a font that contains both Glagolitic and Cyrillic letters such as Dilyana which can be downloaded from the AATSEEL (American Association of the Teachers in Slavic and Eastern European Languages) page.

 Kъnig – the old Bulgar runes